codyheiser/cnmf/README.md

 You specify the total number of jobs in the prepare command (step 1) with the `--n-jobs` flag.
 Then, for step 2 you run all of the jobs for a specific worker using the `--worker-index` flag.
 Step 3 combines the results files that were output by all of the workers.
 The workers are indexed from 0 to (`n-jobs` - 1).

-We provide example commands in the [simulated dataset tutorial](#analyze_simulated_example_data.ipynb) and the [PBMC dataset tutorial](#analyze_pbmc_example_data.ipynb) for distributing the tasks over multiple cores on a large machine with [GNU parallel](https://www.gnu.org/software/parallel/) as well as for distributing them to multiple nodes on an UGER compute cluster.
-By default, the  tutorials do not use any parallelization but simply provide the commands that would be used to run the steps in parallel.

 The following terminal command will show all arguments for parallel processing:
 ```
 cnmf_p -h